 Jesus says in that story in the book of Revelation, the final book of the bible, “No more tears and no more sorrow.
 The lion will lay down with the lamb.”

 God’s physical kingdom will be re-made here on this earth.
 There will no longer be a broken world of soil tilling and childbirth pains!

 And once again, because the head of the serpent has been crushed by the offspring of the woman, we get back into the lush garden!

-This is why Jesus said that he is the (he says ‘that leads to life’, and he is talking in context with the rest of his message in Matthew, which is about receiving the fullness of life through the restoration with the relationship with Yahweh)., the only way to God
+This is why Jesus said that he is the narrow gate, the only way to God (he says ‘that leads to life’, and he is talking in context with the rest of his message in Matthew, which is about receiving the fullness of life through the restoration with the relationship with Yahweh).

 The fullness of life also includes our hope of seeing a new earth with Jesus reigning for a thousand years.